A common cruise dilemma when planning a cruise to Italy is how much time you need to see Rome before or after your Mediterranean cruise.

 How often does the Civitavecchia Express Train leave the Civitavecchia train station?

-Every day there are two trains.
-The departure time considers the arrival times of cruise ships into Civitavecchia port.
-You will find that all the major cruise lines use this port for cruises from or to in Rome.
+There are two trains every day.
+The departure time coincides with the arrival times of cruise ships at Civitavecchia port.
+All the major cruise lines use this port for cruises from or to Rome.

-In the 2023 cruise season, the service will run up until November 1st, 2023.
-The departure times are:
+In the 2024 cruise season, the service will run until November 1st, 2024.
+There are two daily trains.
+The departure times were:

 Departing Civitavecchia train station at 9.07 am, arriving at Roma Ostiense at 10.10 am (with one stop in between at Roma San Pietro train station).

-- Exit the train at Roma San Pietro station if you are staying nearby or want to visit Vatican City or Castel Sant D’Angelo.
+• If you are staying nearby or want to visit Vatican City or Castel Sant D’Angelo, exit the train at Roma San Pietro station.

-Departing Rome Ostiense at 4.30 pm, arriving at Civitaveccha train station at 5.20pm.
+Departing Rome Ostiense at 4.30 pm, arriving at Civitavecchia train station at 5.20pm.

-The service and train times are subject to change, be sure to check the times when you book.
-Tickets are often only bookable from 3 months prior to your planned travel date.
+Service and train times are subject to change, so check the times when you book.

 How much does the train journey cost?